idekerlab/hiview/README.md

 ### Layout of HiView<sub>DDRAM</sub> has four main components: model and data view, search and control panel.
 HiView<sub>DDRAM</sub> displays the hierarchical structure of DDRAM on the left panel in a _model view_ using a circle-packing layout, and the underlying DAS network in the right panel in the _data view_ using a network layout that corresponds to the circle-packing layout.

 Below the data view is the _control panel_ where certain protein interactions and properties are under the users control.
-The control panel also contains the SHAP framework and convenience functions (copying protein names, exporting the current network as a vector image).
+The control panel also contains the SHapley Additive eXplanations (SHAP) framework and convenience functions (copying protein names, exporting the current network as a vector image).

 Proteins can be found through the  _search panel_.
 The search supports multiple proteins in the same search (space- or comma-separated); found proteins are distinguished by color).